-Word-of-mouth tip: Sponsorships are a great way to increase the visibility of the brand, to make the brand memorable and to generate tons of hype in relation to a highly anticipated sporting event or athlete’s performance.
+Word-of-mouth tip: Sponsorships are a great way to increase the visibility of the brand, to make the brand memorable, and to generate tons of hype in relation to a highly anticipated sporting event or athlete’s performance.

 2. Social media engagement – “The Dugout” used YouTube to allow fans around the world to engage directly with their favorite stars

-The Dugout was a series of interactive interviews and shows about the 2014 Rio FIFA World Cup, featuring prominent stars such as Brazilian trio Kaka, Cafu and Luca Moura.
+The Dugout was a series of interactive interviews and shows about the 2014 Rio FIFA World Cup, featuring prominent stars such as Brazilian trio Kaka, Cafu, and Luca Moura.

-This video content was broadcasted to the masses using the widely used video sharing platform, YouTube.
+This video content was broadcasted to the masses using the widely used video-sharing platform, YouTube.

-For the first time in World Cup history, fans all over the world had the opportunity to submit questions to their favourite stars, with selected ones being answered in the style of a virtual press conference.
+For the first time in World Cup history, fans all over the world had the opportunity to submit questions to their favorite stars, with selected ones being answered in the style of a virtual press conference.